 Also, on the arrowroot powder: Feel free to substitute flour here, whether spelt or all-purpose or something else.
 You could even try almond flour, though we haven’t been able to do so with perfect results.

-1 cup unrefined natural cane sugar (Sucanat), or palm sugar, or some other sugar
+1 cup unrefined natural cane sugar (Sucanat), coconut sugar, or granulated sugar

 1 tablespoon arrowroot powder (or, if you don’t need to be gluten-free, flour)

-2 cups kabocha squash (or other squash, pumpkin) purée*
+2 cups kabocha squash puree (or other winter squash)*

 1/2 teaspoon sea salt